anindya-vedant/medicineappflutter/README.md

 The design of the page is also a minimalistic design (see image below), and to better suit the display of the list of the medicine, a grid view has been utilized rather than a list view

-For fetching and displaying data on the home screen `FutureBuilder()` has been used since the list of the medicine is static (as of now).
-Hence a grid view for each document in the firebase collection of the medicine list is opted for, as the look

 ## Getting Started